ldeo-glaciology/glaciology-intro-book/_sources/book-intro.md

 ```
 jupyter-lab
 ```
 in the terminal and a JupyterLab session will start up.
-You are now ready to start.
+You are now ready to start running the notebooks on your local machine.